 Later on, while riding on a very large lorry on the main Road no. 14, my friend Luciana saw some local people selling beautiful pottery on the road.
 She started taking pictures from the cabin.
 Immediately our driver stopped the huge vehicle in the middle of the road telling us we could take all the pictures we wanted, ignoring the huge queue of cars honking behind us!

 Sighişoara, the only inhabited medieval fortress in Eastern Europe, is a small city built by German Saxons in the 12th Century.
 Numerous historical buildings such as a large Clock Tower, a Covered Staircase and a Church on the Hill are set within the fortress on top of the hill.
 It was an important town in the Middle Ages inhabited by many artisans and craftsmen.
 Today it is just a small city popular among tourists.
+Indeed, Sighisoara is a picture perfect destination.

 Of the 150 surviving fortified churches, 7 are registered Unesco’s list of World Heritage Sites.
 Four of them are located less than 50 km from the city, mostly in villages far from main roads.
 It took us 2 days hitchhiking to reach 3 of them.
 While Biertan lies halfway between Sighişoara and Mediaş.
 Saschiz and Viscri are located on the road to Braşov or not far from.
 Without planning to, we visited Mediaş.
 It didn’t disappoint us.